MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 az some-command --contact name="'Bill RP'" data="'{a: [1, 2]}'"
 ```

-In the next example, it is also possible to remove single quotes for the `name` key.
-The parser will not distinguish between a `Full Value` expression, `null` value or the `??` flag.
+In the next example, it's also possible to remove single quotes for the `name` key.
+The parser doesn't distinguish between a `Full Value` expression, `null` value, or the `??` flag.

 Use `Partial Value` format: